ezpublishlegacyprojects/ezchat/trunk/extension/ezchat/ajaxchat/readme.txt

 "server.pid" contains the process id of the service.
 "server.log" is filled with the socket server log.

-To monitor the socket server logs, you can use the following command:
+To monitor the socket server logs, you can use the "tail" command included in most GNU/Linux distributions:

 	$ tail -f server.log

+By default only errors and start/stop of the server are logged.
+To get more detailed logs configure the log level by editing the configuration file.

 To stop the service, execute the "server" script with the parameter "stop":